official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

-495. Secretary Powell told Mr Straw that President Bush had not been clear from the telephone conversation with Mr Blair, on 14 October, that Mr Blair needed two resolutions.170
+495. Secretary Powell told Mr Straw that President Bush had not been clear from the telephone conversation with Mr Blair, on 14 October, that Mr Blair needed two resolutions.[^170]

-168 Minute McDonald to Legal Adviser, 15 October 2002, ‘Iraq’.
+[^168]: Minute McDonald to Legal Adviser, 15 October 2002, ‘Iraq’.
-169 Minute Wood to PS [FCO], 15 October 2002, ‘Iraq’.
+[^169]: Minute Wood to PS [FCO], 15 October 2002, ‘Iraq’.
-170 Telegram 544 FCO London to Washington, 16 October 2002, ‘Iraq: My Conversation with US Secretary of State, 15 October’.
+[^170]: Telegram 544 FCO London to Washington, 16 October 2002, ‘Iraq: My Conversation with US Secretary

 288

-The Report of the Iraq Inquiry496.
-Mr Jonathan Powell marked the telegram to Mr Blair with the comment “Important”.171
+496. Mr Jonathan Powell marked the telegram to Mr Blair with the comment “Important”.[^171]

-497. In a minute to Mr Blair on 16 October, Mr Straw reported discussions with Secretary Powell on 14 and 15 October.172
+497. In a minute to Mr Blair on 16 October, Mr Straw reported discussions with Secretary Powell on 14 and 15 October.[^172]

 498. Mr Straw told Secretary Powell that he had spoken to Mr Blair on 13 October, who “had … favoured a two resolution approach”.
 He had also told Secretary Powell: